open-mmlab/OpenPCDet/README.md

 ## Project Structure

 This project extends [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) with a module that relates object proposals with each other.
-Different implementation of this model can be found in **pcdet/models/object_relation**.
+Different implementations of this model can be found in **pcdet/models/object_relation**.

 ## Motivation